fralken/sbt-swagger-codegen/README.md

 ### Limitations

-At the moment the project is developed to fullfill some internal projects needs, do not expect this to cover all the corner cases of the Swagger-Spec (i.e. some primitive types in body req or resp).
+At the moment the project is developed to fullfill some internal projects needs, so do not expect it to cover all the corner cases of the Swagger Spec (i.e. some primitive types in body req or resp).
 Model objects must have less than 22 parameters and could fail with circular referencies(due to the Play Json macro limitaion).

 ## The road ahead

-We are actively working with and on this project, trying to overcome any limitation arise and any Swagger-spec property we need.
+We are actively working with and on this project, trying to overcome any arising limitations and support all Swagger-spec properties we need.
-PR are really welcome and please open an Issue if you find something not working.
+PRs are really welcome and please open an Issue if you find that something is not working.

 ## Authors: